-Nonlawyer Options for Florida, Grandparent, Relative, Step-Parent and Adult Adoptions
+Nonlawyer Options for Step Parent, Grandparent, Relative, and Adult Adoptions

-No matter where you live in Florida, we will personally meet with you to deliver your properly prepared relative, step-parent, or adult adoption documents.
+No matter where you live in Florida, we will meet with you personally to sign and notarize your properly prepared relative, step parent, or adult adoption documents.
 And that’s just the beginning.
-We will bring a Notary Public to our meeting to provide free notarizations so we can get your adoption forms ready to file quickly.
-We will then file your case for you, take care of getting people served, take adoption consents, and remain available to you throughout your pro se adoption journey for procedural, clerical, and emotional support until your adoption is finalized.
+We will meet with other parties if necessary to properly take their adoption consents, we will file your case for you with the court, coordinate any required service of papers, and will remain available to you throughout your pro se adoption journey for procedural, clerical, and emotional support until your adoption is finalized.
 No one else offers all-inclusive family adoption services like we do.
 No one.

 Florida Relative, Grandparent, and Step-Parent Adoptions